IONext: Unlocking the Next Era of Inertial Odometry: Experiments and Analysis

-During training, we adopt the Adam optimizer with a batch size of 512 and a maximum of 100 training epochs.
-The initial learning rate is set to $10^{-4}$, and training is terminated early if the learning rate falls below $10^{-6}$ to mitigate overfitting risks.
-All training and evaluation procedures are conducted on an NVIDIA RTX 3090 GPU with 24 GB of memory.
-The structural details summarized in Table~\ref{arch_spec}.
-The design process and its effectiveness are further discussed in the ablation study section.
+\textbf{Implementation Details.} During training, we use the Adam optimizer with a batch size of 512 and a maximum of 100 epochs.
+The initial learning rate is set to \(10^{-4}\), and training is terminated early if the learning rate falls below \(10^{-6}\) to mitigate overfitting.
+All training and evaluation are performed on an NVIDIA RTX 3090 GPU with 24~GB of memory.